-Students are also required to take $\star 6$ senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
-(Note: This requirement may be waived if an examination in an approved language is successfully completed.)
-This requirement must normally be completed by the end of the student's third year.
+Students are required to take $\bigstar 6$ senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
+Where a student's area of concentration does not require the ability to read an LOE, the advisor may recommend to the Faculty that $\bigstar 6$ in a different discipline(s) be substituted.